Niiikkkk/carla/Static Anomalies.md

 final_z = original_location.z - (min_vertex_extent_z - ground_z) + 0.15
 ```
 The 0.15 is added to avoid spawning the anomaly too close to the ground.
-Where `hit_location` is the location where the ray hit the ground, `anomaly_bb.extent.z` is half the height of the bounding box and `min_vertex.z` is the minimum z vertex of the bounding box.

 You can modify this method to spawn the anomaly in a different way if needed.
 There are five parameters:
   - is_dynamic: used for dynamic anomalies
   - is_character: used for character anomalies